 Hannah Szlyk was drawn to SSW while completing a post-masters clinical fellowship at the Menninger Clinic in Houston.
 She recently completed her third year at the UT Austin School of Social Work.
 Her research project will examine how life stressors (housing mobility, life events, discrimination, neighborhood environment, school progress) contribute to and predict ranges in suicidality, and how the specialized program at Garza may help students stay safe and graduate.
 Learn more

-Questions about the award or application procedures may be emailed to Program Officer Rick Ybarra.
+Questions about the award or application process may be emailed to Program Officer Rick Ybarra.